<teiHeader><fileDesc> includes Source Description <sourceDesc>

 <revisionDesc>

-elements in the <teiHeader>
+<rendition>, @rendition, and @style<rendition> elements in the <teiHeader>

-styles with the @rendition
+<rendition> styles with CSS<text>), point to <rendition> styles with the @rendition attribute

-attribute/
+@style attribute/

 #